 Introduction

-Why today there are only women in labs where electronic boards are prototyped?
-The reason is embedded in the requested precision that generally women apply.
-The same precision that was requested to women computers for astronomical measures.
-At the beginning of 1900 the Harvard women computers, workers at Harvard Observatory, went beyond their calculation functions to find a different and still used methods to measure the distances of the stars and to classify them.
-They used Cepheids as Distance Markers.
-The important feature of a Cepheid Variable that allows it to be used for distance measurements is that its period is related directly to its luminosity.
-This relation allows us to work out how much brighter than the Sun the star is.
+Today, why do only women work in labs where electronic boards are prototyped?
+The reason is the precision that women generally apply – the same precision that was required from women computers for astronomical measures.
+In the early 1900s, women computers at Harvard Observatory went beyond performing calculations and discovered a new method for measuring the distances of the stars and to classify them.
+This method is still used today.
+The Harvard computers used Cepheids as distance markers.
+The important feature that allows a Cepheid variable to be used for distance measurements is that its period is directly related to its luminosity.
+This relation makes it possible to determine how much brighter than the Sun the star is.

-The discovered connection between these variable stars and distance passed through several steps:
+The discovery of the connection between these variable stars and distance passed through several steps:

-• Distances in astrophysics are notoriously difficult to calculate.
+Distances in astrophysics are notoriously difficult to calculate.

-• Visual astronomical measurements introduced subjective uncertainties.
-The photography overcame the problem of subjectivity by creating an enormous quantity of photos to analyse.
+Visual astronomical measurements introduced subjective uncertainties.
+Photography overcame the problem of subjectivity by creating an enormous quantity of photos to analyse.

-• Women-computer executed calculations and measure-by-measure they unveil new laws that expanded the universe.
+Women computers executed calculations, and measure by measure, they unveiled new laws that expanded the universe.

-The role of women computer is not limited to the United States.
-There have been female contributions at least in two Italian Observatories at the same period taken in consideration here (end XIX century, beginning XX cent. )
+Women computers were not only active in the United States.
+There were female contributions in at least two Italian observatories during the period taken into consideration here (the end of the nineteenth century and the beginning of the twentieth).

 DISTANCES IN ASTROPHYSICS

 Distances in astrophysics are notoriously difficult to calculate.
-It is possible to use geometric methods to determine the objects that are in the proximity of the solar system, we say within a distance of about 150 light-years from us.
-Beyond it is impossible to use any simple method to calculate distances.
+It is possible to use geometric methods to determine the distance of objects that are in the proximity of the solar system, i.e. within a distance of about 150 light-years from us.
+Beyond that, it is impossible to use any simple method to calculate distances.
 And this was the situation in astronomical research at the beginning of the last century.
-Many new objects had been discovered, but without knowing their distances, it was impossible to put them in any stellar systems model.
-At that time, before 1900, it was not known that we live in a galaxy called the Milky Way, and that exist many others.
+Many new objects had been discovered, but without knowing their distances, it was impossible to put them into any stellar systems model.
+At that time, before 1900, it was not known that we live in a galaxy called the Milky Way and that many other galaxies exist.

-In 1912, Henrietta Swan Leavitt an American woman computer, elegantly removed this big handicap with a very important discovery: she found a way to determine the real brightness of a particular type of star and Henrietta was not the unique lady of the stars..
+In 1912, Henrietta Swan Leavitt, an American woman computer, elegantly removed this large handicap with a very important discovery: she found a way to determine the real brightness of a particular type of star.
+Yet Henrietta was not the only lady of the stars.
 The extent of this discovery can be evaluated by connecting three different elements: variable stars, astronomical photography and women computers.

 The CEPHEIDS

-For the calculation of the distance of nearby stars, a geometric method consists in observing the star on two occasions, six months apart from each other (so that the earth is in two opposite positions with respect to the sun); the star, compared to the background composed of other more distant stars, will be in two different positions and from the measure of the subtended angle it is possible to go back to the distance.
-But how to measure the remote stars that are on the sky background?
-And those stars whose brightness varies?
+For the calculation of the distance of nearby stars, the geometric method consists in observing the star on two occasions, six months apart from each other (so that the Earth is in two opposite positions with respect to the Sun).
+The star, compared to the background composed of other more distant stars, will be in two different positions, and from the measure of the subtended angle, it is possible to derive the distance.
+But can we measure the remote stars that are in the background or those stars whose brightness varies?

-The apparent brightness of a star is how bright it seems when viewed from the Earth, but a large, bright star can appear dim if it is a long way from the Earth and a dim star can appear to be bright if it is close to the Earth.
+The apparent brightness of a star is how bright it seems when viewed from the Earth, but a large, bright star can appear dim if it is a long way from the Earth, and a dim star can appear bright if it is close to the Earth.
 Therefore, the apparent magnitude has no bearing on the distance from the Earth.
-To give an accurate measurement of the brightness of a star we need to make an absolute magnitude scale.
+To give an accurate measurement of the brightness of a star, an absolute magnitude scale is needed.